 On October 2nd, 1938, the doors of Immanuel Presbyterian Church were opened.
 On May 13th, 1942, the church received affiliation with the Presbytery of New Jersey as a particular congregation of the Orthodox Presbyterian Church, becoming known as Immanuel Orthodox Presbyterian Church.
 Over 70 years later, Immanuel OPC maintains the Biblical truths found in the Reformation and summarized in the Westminster Confession of Faith.

 Immanuel OPC strives to serve the Lord by having active ministries for care and outreach to our members as well as to shut-ins and those that need faithful assistance and service.

 Thy word is a lamp unto my feet, and a light unto my path.
 (Psalms 119:105)

 Day of Prayer and Fasting

-On Wednesday, May 27th, Immanuel OPC had a day of prayer and fasting.
+On Wednesday, September 30th, Immanuel OPC will have another day of prayer and fasting.
 From sunrise to sunset, we are asking the congregation, friends, and family to refrain from eating meals.
-Those who were unable to abstain the whole time were asked to refrain for at least one meal, using that time to pray and focus on the goodness of the LORD in the midst of all that is happening in the world.
+Those who are unable to abstain the whole time are asked to refrain for at least one meal, using that time to pray and focus on the goodness of the LORD in the midst of all that is happening in the world.

 The 35th Annual Men's Dinner was to be held on Saturday, April 4th in Fellowship Hall, but it was cancelled due to the NJ Stay-at-Home Guidelines.